ARMmbed/lora-docs/docs/intro-to-lora.md

     <span class="images">![Showing device keys in TTN](assets/ttn14.png)</span>

-Now that the device is registered in The Things Network we can start writing some code!
+Now that the device is registered in The Things Network you can start writing some code!

 ### 3.3 - Importing the demo application

 Mbed comes with an Online Compiler which you can use to build applications, without needing to install anything on your computer (although we do have [offline tools](https://os.mbed.com/docs/latest/tools/index.html)).

-1. [Sign up](https://os.mbed.com/account/signup/?next=%2F) for an account on Arm Mbed, which hosts the Online Compiler you'll be using.
+1. [Sign up](https://os.mbed.com/account/signup/?next=%2F) for an account on Arm Mbed, which hosts the Online Compiler.
 1. Find your development board on [the Platforms page](https://os.mbed.com/platforms/).
-1. Click *Add to your mbed compiler*.
+1. Click **Add to your mbed compiler**.
 1. Go to [mbed-os-example-lorawan]().
-1. Click *Import this program*.
+1. Click **Import this program**.
 1. You're redirected to the Online Compiler, where you can give the program a name.

     <span class="images">![Importing a program to get started](assets/lora7.png)<span>Importing a program to get started</span></span>